formstrap makes some minor changes to Bootstrap CSS.

 These changes are within a separate CSS file and do not actually modify the original Bootstrap CSS files.

-Element CSS Explanation
+| Element | CSS | Explanation |

-Legend legend { all: revent; padding:0; } Legends are used as a "label" for the fieldset that contains check and radio input groups. formstrap wants legends to look the same as standard labels.
-This CSS achieves that effect.
+| Legend | legend { all: revert; padding:0; } | Legends are used as a "label" for the fieldset that contains check and radio input groups. formstrap wants legends to look the same as standard labels.
+This CSS achieves that effect. |

-Checkboxes and radio buttons are contained in a <div> with the class .checks.
-This <div> is within the check/radiobutton <fieldset>.
-The checks can be set to display in one column or two columns.
+| Checkboxes | .checks { padding: 0 0.5em } | Checkboxes and radio buttons are contained in a <div> with the class .checks.
+This <div> is within the check/radiobutton <fieldset>. |

-Field Text Description .form-text { color:inherit;font-size:italic } On fields within a card with card colour coding, in standard Bootstrap the form-text (note) does not inherit the text colour of the card.
-This fixes that and also adds styling.
+| Field Text Description | .form-text { color:inherit;font-size:italic } | On fields within a card with card colour-coding, in standard Bootstrap the form-text (note) does not inherit the text colour of the card.
+This fixes that and also adds styling. |

-Field .form-group { position:relative; scroll-margin-top:30px!important;} When a field obtains focus programmatically, the label can be obscured if the field input is displayed at the top of the viewport.
-This adds a scroll margin to counteract this effect.
+| Field | .form-group { position:relative; scroll-margin-top:30px!important;} | When a field obtains focus programmatically, the label can be obscured if the field input is displayed at the top of the viewport.
+This adds a scroll margin to counteract this effect. |

-Large Select Input .form-select.form-select-lg { min-height: calc(1.5em + 1rem + calc(var(--bs-border-width) * 2)); } The large select input (.form-select.lg) CSS in Bootstrap does not have the min-height rule that the large text input (.form-control-lg) has.
+| Large Select Input | .form-select.form-select-lg { min-height: calc(1.5em + 1rem + calc(var(--bs-border-width) * 2)); } | The large select input (.form-select.lg) CSS in Bootstrap does not have the min-height rule that the large text input (.form-control-lg) has.
 This was causing the select to be 1 pixel shorter than the input on some devices with display scaling.
-This fixes this.
+This fixes this. |

-This makes formstrap's alternative implementation of Bootstrap input groups look like Bootstrap input groups
+This makes formstrap's alternative implementation of Bootstrap input groups look like Bootstrap input groups |

 In addition to the above changes, the user can apply Custom CSS.
 The default custom CSS is shown below